 Bamboo shoots are majorly used in South Asian cuisines and are highly nutritious.
-The benefits of bamboo shoots can be attributed to various nutrients and minerals.
+The benefits of bamboo shoots can be attributed to various nutrients vitamins, and minerals.
 They are a rich source of bioactive compounds.
 They have been a part of traditional Chinese medicine.
-Keep reading to know how can this flavorful ingredient benefit you and ways to include bamboo shoots in your diet.
+Keep reading to know how can this flavorful ingredient benefits you and ways to include bamboo shoots in your diet.
 Scroll down.

 What Is It?

 A highly nutritious edible shoot of bamboo trees.